 Humankind depends on the natural environment, yet many of our activities are rapidly consuming our resources at an unsustainable – and globally unequal – rate.
-The Converge Project (CONVERGE 2009 – 2013) was funded by the European Commission to ‘re-think globalisation in light of planetary limits’ – or, in other words, can we create a world where everyone gets their fair share of the earth’s resources while, simultaneously, protecting the environment?
+The Converge Project (CONVERGE 2009 – 2013) was funded by the European Commission to ‘re-think globalisation in light of planetary limits‘ – in other words, can we create the world where everyone gets their fair share of the earth’s resources while, simultaneously, protecting the environment?

 An interdisciplinary project, it brought together nine partners from industrialised nations (UK, Sweden and Iceland), transition economies (Hungary) and rapidly industrialising nations (India).
 The research was inspired by the Global Commons Institute’s concept of Contraction and ConvergenceTM (C&C, Meyer 2002).
 This framework outlines a process through which we can avoid dangerous climate change by stabilising atmospheric concentrations of greenhouse gases while promoting global social equity.
 C&C proposes that every person has a right to emit an equal per-capita share of carbon.
-This would mean that industrialised nations would, overall, reduce their emissions, while levels in developing countries would increase as they continue to develop quality of life.
+This would mean that industrialised nations would, overall, reduce their emissions, while levels in developing countries would increase as they continue to develop their quality of life.

-The Converge Project extended this principle beyond greenhouse gas emissions to account for factors like natural resources, energy, governance, trade and human wellbeing.
+The Converge Project extended this principle beyond greenhouse gas emissions to account for factors like natural resources, energy, governance, trade and human well-being.
 Recognising the relationships between social and environmental issues, we view convergence as a visionary concept that needs to part of the pathway to global sustainability.